 - Convene national conferences that allow healthcare leaders to exchange ideas and learn from one another

 - Initiate model collaborative healthcare delivery projects

-You can be a part of IHPC’s efforts 2 ways – right now
+You can be a part of IHPC’s efforts – right now!

 We do not share the information you’ve given us with unaffiliated groups without your explicit permission.